alex-piccione/Music-FLAC-to-MP3-converter/README.md

 ## Overview

 A Python script that converts FLAC audio files to MP3 format while preserving metadata.
-The program recursively scans a specified directory for FLAC files and converts them to MP3.
+The program scans a specified directory for FLAC files and converts them to MP3.
 The converted MP3 files will maintain the same directory structure as the source FLAC files.

 ## Features

-- Recursive directory scanning
 - Metadata preservation
 - Progress tracking